 The IBC lists Educational (Group E) occupancies in Section 305.
 Group E includes any buildings or portions of a structure used to educate six or more people through the 12th grade.
-Buildings or portions of a structure used for supervision, personal care or education of more than five children at least 21⁄2 years old are also Group E structures.
+Buildings or portions of a structure used for supervision, personal care or education of more than five children, at least 21⁄2 years old, for fewer than 24 hours are also Group E structures.